feathr-ai/feathr/docs/how-to-guides/streaming-source-ingestion.md

                             )
 ```

 You may need to produce data and send them into Kafka as this data source in advance.
-Please check [Kafka data source producer](../../feathr_project/test/prep_azure_kafka_test_data.py) as a reference.
+Please check [Kafka data source producer](https://github.com/linkedin/feathr/blob/main/feathr_project/test/prep_azure_kafka_test_data.py) as a reference.
 Also you should keep this producer running which means there are data stream keep coming into Kafka while calling the 'materialize_features' below.

 ## Define feature definition with the Kafka source

 You can then define features.
 They are mostly the same with the [regular feature definition](../concepts/feature-definition.md).

 Note that for the `transform` part, only row level transformation is allowed in streaming anchor at the moment, i.e. the transformations listed in [Spark SQL Built-in Functions](https://spark.apache.org/docs/latest/api/sql/) are supported.
-Other transformations support are in the roadmap.
+Users can also define customized [Spark SQL functions](./feathr-spark-udf-advanced.md).

 For example, you can specify to do a row-level transformation like `trips_today + randn() * cos(trips_today)` for your input data.